mvhooren/JitCat/BUILDING_LLVM.md

 Therefore, you will have to build LLVM from source.
 Check out the trunk using SVN:
 http://llvm.org/svn/llvm-project/llvm/trunk
 JitCat will track the trunk as much as possible, but it can happen that updates to LLVM will break a JitCat build.
-At the time of writing, JitCat is built against revision 349475.
+The last time this document was updated, JitCat was built against revision 350712.
 Once a stable LLVM version is released that includes everything JitCat needs, JitCat will target that version.

 ## Read the documentation